ibz0q/lovelace-bg-animation/README.md

 ## Project Motivation

-Nostalgia. a time when canvas/JS/CSS3 was new to the web I recall seeing countless of abstract experiments using these technologies.
-I wanted to preserve them and view them in a art type gallery on a Home Assistant dashboard, they make for great backgrounds!.
+Mostly Nostalgia. a time when canvas/JS/CSS3 was new to the web I recall seeing countless of abstract experiments using these technologies.
+I wanted to preserve them and view them in a art type gallery on a Home Assistant dashboard, they make for great backgrounds!

 Some of the experiments I have saved overtime in my bookmarks have long been lost or forgotten because of the passage of time.
 Occasionally I would save these to disk.
 A number of experiments only exist here now because of this.